 Apt one-word summary of bus ride back to kibbutz:

-I was perfectly delighted by the lunchtime offerings (shoutout Taha!
-I miss you!).
+I was perfectly delighted by the lunchtime offerings (miss you Taha!).

 Others were not.
-For instance, one lovely crewmate, a ballerina, exclusively ate small dollops of bread and chicken.
-She may have lost 50 pounds that summer if not for her schnitzel-hoarding habit.
-Occasionally the kitchen would produce a batch of schnitzels and, let me tell you, it was always a relief to see them disappear handfuls at a time, because that was the only proof we had that G wasn’t just gradually starving to death over the course of the dig.
+For instance, one crewmate, a ballerina, exclusively ate small dollops of bread and chicken.
+She may have lost 50 pounds that summer if not for her schnitzel-hoarding habit, for occasionally the kitchen would produce a batch of schnitzels, and seeing them disappear handfuls at a time was our only proof that G wasn’t just gradually starving to death over the course of the dig.

 [2:00pm] Shower and do laundry

 The excavation shower is one of the top five most extraordinary experiences available to mankind.
 Because each time you enter that post-dig shower, you rediscover yourself—truly, deeply, thoroughly—in the most basic human way.
 Via post-dig shower, you emerge (from a cocoon of dirt, sweat, and sometimes insects that fell asleep in your hair and died there) as a fresh soul in a brand-new body.